Pinnacle West Capital: History

-In 1884, the Phoenix Light and Fuel Company was formed to provide electricity and heat to the people of the three-year-old town of Phoenix.
+In 1886, the Phoenix Light and Fuel Company was formed to provide electricity and heat to the people of the three-year-old town of Phoenix.
 In 1901, it built two hydroelectric power stations to provide power to Phoenix.

 It changed its name to Pacific Gas and Electric Company in 1906 and to Central Arizona Light and Power in 1920.
 The Childs-Irving Hydroelectric Facilities, began producing power in 1909 to support local mining operations.
-The company began paid an annual dividend from 1920 to 1989 without interruption.
+The company began paying an annual dividend from 1920, and continued to do so without interruption until 1989.

 The company became a subsidiary of the giant conglomerate American Power and Light in 1925, but became an independent company once again in 1945.
 In 1949, it merged with Northern Arizona Power and Light.
 In 1952, it merged with Arizona Edison and changed its name to Arizona Public Service.